joslat/joslat.github.io/_posts/2020-03-22-GraphQL-Client-with-Blazor-and-SWS.md

 }
 ```

+Note: Thanks to Michael Staib for this tip on adding the lauchSettings.json, as I was a bit lost when I was missing the right "--urls" option syntax completely.

 this will ensure that we do not try to reuse the  port 5000 - used by the StarWars API ;)

 Note: We could also use the "--urls" option with the url and port we want to enforce: